santony760/sotoscribe/SotoScribe Security Analysis.md

-# SotoScribe Security Analysis
+# Updated SotoScribe Security Analysis

+I've reviewed the SotoScribe extension code and found that the security analysis contains some outdated information.
+Here's an updated version focusing on the corrections:

 ## In-Memory Only Implementation

-SotoScribe has been designed with a strict "zero-storage" policy.
+SotoScribe maintains its "zero-storage" policy as designed.
 All workflow data remains exclusively in memory until the user explicitly exports it.
 This approach ensures:

 1. **No Data Persistence**: All captured data is held in volatile memory and is automatically wiped when:
    - The browser is closed